bgraedel/arcos-gui/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "arcos-gui" is free and open source software
+Distributed under the terms of the [BSD-3] license, "arcos-gui" is free and open-source software

 ## Issues